readysettech/docs-old/docs/guides/deploy-readyset-kubernetes.md

 2. Identify the region where your database is running:

-    1. In the RDS Console, select your databse.
+    1. In the RDS Console, select your database.
     2. Under **Summary**, note the region portion of **Region & AZ**.

 3. From your local workstation, create a Kubernetes cluster, replacing the `<db-region` and `<db-subnet>` placeholders with the details from the previous steps: